Liam Challoner

 Does the Google Shopping Feed show in organic search?

 If you have opted in for free listings, than the products within your Google shopping feed can show in organic search, potentially within a product grid, knowledge panel or organically within the shopping tab in Google.
+By default, free listings are usually enabled if you have an active Google Merchant Centre feed with products running sponsored ads.

 How do I opt in for free listings?